-Our Income tax expense for the first quarters of fiscal 2018 and fiscal 2017 is composed primarily of foreign income and withholding taxes, partially offset by benefits resulting from the release of uncertain tax positions due to statute of limitation expirations that occurred in the respective periods.
+Our Income tax expense for the second quarters of fiscal 2018 and fiscal 2017 is composed primarily of foreign income and withholding taxes, partially offset by benefits resulting from the release of uncertain tax positions due to statute of limitation expirations that occurred in the respective periods.
+The increase in expense in the second quarter and the first six months of fiscal 2018 as compared to the second quarter and first six months of fiscal 2017 is primarily due to increased foreign withholding taxes related to HDMI royalty distributions received in the second quarter of fiscal 2018.

 We are not currently paying U.S. federal income taxes and do not expect to pay such taxes until we fully utilize our tax net operating loss and credit carryforwards.
 We expect to pay a nominal amount of state income tax.
-We are paying foreign income taxes, which are primarily related to withholding taxes on income from foreign royalties, and related to foreign sales and to the cost of operating offshore research and development, marketing, and sales subsidiaries.
+We are paying foreign income taxes, which are primarily related to withholding taxes on income from foreign royalties, foreign sales, and the cost of operating offshore research and development, marketing, and sales subsidiaries.
 We accrue interest and penalties related to uncertain tax positions in income tax expense on our Consolidated Statements of Operations.
 The inherent uncertainties related to the geographical distribution and relative level of profitability among various high and low tax jurisdictions make it difficult to estimate the impact of the global tax structure on our future effective tax rate.